noseapp/noseapp/docs/case.rst

             print 'Just saying hi'

-Use begin, finalize callbacks.
+Base class give you callback method.
-If exception in step method be raised, this method can not be called!
+If exception in step method will be raised, finalize method can not be called!

 ::